Discover how to encourage open-ended play (as well as why you should) as a way to boost your child’s creativity and imagination.

 Before you think you need to start shopping, keep in mind that most open-ended toys should actually be “boring.”
 Why?

-The less a toy does, the more your child needs to interact and engage with it, fueling his creativity.
-Take a toy that lights and beeps—he doesn’t need to do much to entertain himself.
-But a ball of play dough or a box of toy bricks don’t “do” much on their own if he doesn’t get creative.
+The less a toy does, the more your child needs to interact and engage with it, fueling her creativity.
+Take a toy that lights and beeps—she doesn’t need to do much to entertain herself.
+But a ball of play dough or a box of toy bricks don’t “do” much on their own if she doesn’t get creative.

 1. Encourages creativity

 But that’s about all he can do with the toy.
-Because he’s a famous character, he has already assigned traits to the toy.
+Because the toy is a famous character, your child has already assigned traits to it.
 For instance, Elmo is male, speaks in a high-pitched voice, and lives on Sesame Street.
 He also knows the names of his friends and what he likes and doesn’t like.

-Now let’s say he received a non-branded stuffed monkey toy.
-It has no existing characteristics, so he can decide whether the monkey is a boy or a girl.
-The monkey doesn’t even wear a smile on its face, so he can pretend it’s happy or sad, depending on his mood.
+Now, let’s say he received a non-branded stuffed toy.
+It has no existing characteristics, so he can decide whether it’s a boy or a girl.
+The animal doesn’t even wear a smile on its face, so he can pretend it’s happy or sad, depending on his mood.

-He determines the monkey’s world and is more likely to play with the monkey far longer than Elmo.
-The monkey can evolve to his needs and imagination more than a character-driven toy.
+He determines the stuffed animal’s world and is more likely to play with it far longer than Elmo.
+The stuffed animal can evolve to his needs and imagination more than a character-driven toy.

 Free resource: Do you struggle with finding time to play with your kids?
-Join my newsletter and get my play ideas calendar, perfect for small pockets of time throughout the day!
+Join my newsletter and get your play ideas calendar, perfect for small pockets of time throughout the day!
 The first sheet includes ideas, while the second is a blank template to fill with your own ideas.
-Download it below—at no cost to you:
+Grab it below—at no cost to you:

 2. Promotes problem-solving